Interpolation by Different Types of Quantum Channels Using Conic Programs: A generalization of The Previous Discussions

 \begin{theorem} For any $\mathbb{P}$, $\mathbf{K}(\mathbb{P})$ is a convex cone. \end{theorem}

 \begin{proof} The proof is obvious. \end{proof}

 From this theorem we can say that $\mathbf{K}(\mathbb{P})$ is the convex cone generated by $\mathbb{P}$.\\

-Here we have to note that, if we formulate a semi-SDP similar to \ref{eq4.6}-\ref{eq4.10} by running $C$ over $\mathbf{K}(\mathbb{P})$ it will not be necessarily true that the optimization may take $0$ value only if $C\in\mathbb{P}$.
+Here we have to note that if we formulate a semi-SDP similar to \ref{eq4.6}-\ref{eq4.10} by running $C$ over $\mathbf{K}(\mathbb{P})$ it will not necessarily be true that the optimization may take $0$ value only if $C\in\mathbb{P}$.
 If this happens then this cone program fails to identify interpolating quantum channels in $\mathbb{P}$.
-But we shall see in the next theorem that if we take $\mathbb{P}$ to be convex then $\Delta=0$ only if $C\in\mathbb{P}$.\\
+But we shall see in the following theorem that if we take $\mathbb{P}$ to be convex then $\Delta=0$ only if $C\in\mathbb{P}$.\\

 \begin{theorem} Any arbitrary state in $\mathbf{K}(\mathbb{P})$ is in $\mathbb{P}$ if and only if $\mathbb{P}$ is convex. \end{theorem}